kcfdaniel/backend-coding-challenge-energybox/README.md

 - As a user I'd like to query for all gateways ok

-- As a user I'd like to query all sensors assigned to an existing gateway ok?
+- As a user I'd like to query all sensors assigned to an existing gateway ok

 - As a user I'd like to create a new sensor ok

 - As a user I'd like to create a new gateway ok

-- As a user I'd like to assign a sensor to a given gateway. ok?
+- As a user I'd like to assign a sensor to a given gateway. ok

 - As a user I'd like to query for sensors of a certain type. ok?